On leveraging constrained smooth additive regression models for global optimization: Computational results

-The results obtained by the MiSSOC algorithm for the three MINLPlib benchmark instances are presented in Table~\ref{tab:results_MINLPlib}.
-The first column shows the instance name and the second distinguishes between $(P)$ and $(\tilde{P})$.
+The results for the three MINLPlib benchmark instances are presented in Table~\ref{tab:results_MINLPlib}.
+The first column shows the instance name.
+The second column indicates the method used to solve each instance, distinguishing between directly solving~\eqref{sec:surr_problem:P} with a MINLP solver and applying MISSOC.
 The third column lists the different evaluation metrics that are reported, which are detailed next.
 First, the value of the original objective function evaluated at the achieved solution is reported.
 When directly solving the original problems, this is $g_0(\mathbf{x}^{(P)})$, being $\mathbf{x}^{(P)}$ the corresponding solution found.
-When solving the surrogate problems, it is $g_0(\mathbf{x}^*)$.
-Next, the computational time in seconds is reported (time(s)), followed by the optimality gap in percent (gap(\%)) computed as in \eqref{eq:optimality_gap}.
-The remaining columns provide the values of these metrics for each solver: SC-MINLP, Gurobi, BARON, and COUENNE.
+When applying MISSOC, it is $g_0(\mathbf{x}^*)$, i.e., evaluated at the heuristic solution.
+Next, the computational time in seconds is reported (time(s)), followed by the optimality gap in percent (gap(\%)) computed as in~\eqref{eq:optimality_gap}.
+The remaining columns provide the values of these metrics for each solver: SC-MINLP, Gurobi, BARON and COUENNE.
 Recall that the SC-MINLP algorithm is tailored for solving optimization problems where the nonconvexities appear only in additive and univariate structures.
 Since the original problems of the MINLPlib instances do not have such a structure, their corresponding entries are marked with ``–''.

 { }